uriel1998/showdocs-wombat/README.md

 for the mysql viewer.

-If you use tmux, [TDAB](https://uriel1998.github.io/tdab) may be useful. (this is being built in to use it if it's available.

-THE FOLLOWING IS BEING SUPERCEDED by the -g switch.

-Using a GUI viewer (such as [Double Commander](https://doublecmd.sourceforge.io/), you may wish to invoke it as a terminal application.
-For example, my definition for "View" for markdown files is:
+If you invoke it under tmux and have [TDAB](https://uriel1998.github.io/tdab) installed, the `devour` script will automatically be invoked, creating a new maximized pane with your document in it.

+The old way of calling this script from a GUI viewer (such as [Double Commander](https://doublecmd.sourceforge.io/) which spawned a new window was something like:

 `xfce4-terminal --hide-menubar --geometry=80x43 -e "/home/steven/bin/showdocs %f"`

+That will still work, but you can simplify (and enhance) the experience by using the -g switch, making the command something like this:

+`/home/steven/bin/showdocs -g %f`

+Not only will it launch a new xterm, but if you have `wmctrl` and `xseticon` set, it will decorate the window with the script's icon and name.

 ## 6. TODO

 * View the files in the archive, not just the list of the files IN the archive
 * Further set up database viewing for postgres
-* determine by mimetype if extension not found (maybe move crap to functions?)
 * Config for what helpers to use
-* Detect tmux environment and use devour if possible
 * auto-check for binary defaults
 * use less/lessfilter/etc as a fallback, see https://www.miskatonic.org/2020/06/24/lessfilter/
 * installation example for midnight commander